ProjetRun/runwithme/README.md

 For more information visit our website : https://projetrun.github.io/runwithme/

-## Functionalities
+## Features

 ### version 1.0-alpha
 - do a running with tracking
 - see your statistics
 - see your reccords
-- you're able to stay motivated to run more thanks to a system of intelligent level
+- you will stay motivated to run even more thanks to a system of intelligent level